Things you can buy:

 To intentionally hit this particular winter solstice from that far away, it turns out that the Maya would have needed to know the length of the year to within 45 seconds!
 This is like measuring the width of the United States to within 20 feet or the distance from Los Angeles to Tokyo to within 40 feet!
 In terms of a percentage, this is 99.9999 percent correct!
 In my opinion, this is not merely remarkable; this is absolutely stunning!

 But this is only one aspect of the astronomy that needed to be known to a very precise level!
 The Maya also needed to know the rate of precession and the amount of shift required to bring the galactic rebirth onto the same day as the solstice rebirth.
 In addition to that, they also needed extremely precise knowledge to accurately predict the positions of the planets on the sacred tree.
-In my opinion, all of this is simply not possible without sophisticated scientific instruments and this opens up the complicated questions of how the Maya knew this amazing astronomy and how they constructed their calendar but I will leave those questions for another time since they are beyond the scope of this essay.
+This leads to the complicated question of how the Maya knew this amazing astronomy but I will leave that question for another time since it is beyond the scope of this essay.
+(See my essay: Did ETs Create the Maya Calendar?)

 As a side note, consider that in about 130 B.C., the same time frame as the creation of the Maya calendar, the Greek astronomer Hipparchus estimated precession to be 36,000 years or less.
 He was off by 10,000 years!
 Even so, Hipparchus is very famous for his work on precession and he wrote two books on the subject.
 He is considered by some people to be the greatest astronomer of antiquity.
 I can only add that it's a good thing he was not in charge of creating the Maya calendar!